ryanef/rfdev/src/content/blog/my-first-aws-ceritifications.md

 In 2015 before I knew anything at all about cloud, I was looking for a cheap way to host a Wordpress blog when I found an article that mentioned using AWS free tier services to accomplish that.
 I followed a tutorial on spinning up an EC2 server and Route53 to get Wordpress running in the cloud.
 It worked, but like many other big ideas I had at the time, the site was quickly forgotten about and for the time being that was the end of my experience with AWS.

-In 2020, I was long overdue for a much needed career change and after doing some research I decided to take a shot at the AWS Solutions Architect exam.
-It was around September I began studying but stumbled a few times and wouldn’t study for a few weeks due to work or one of life’s random problems.
-Eventually I decided the best thing for me to stay on track would be to put my money on the line and register for the exam.
-In early 2021 I booked my first exam, the SAA-C02, for April 2021.
+In 2021 I decided to move in a direction career direction and after talking to a co-worker who's a cloud engineer I became very interested in that.
+I booked my first exam, the SAA-C02, for April 2021.
 I passed the SAA-C02 and went on to pass the Developer and SysOps Administrator Associate exams within the next year.

 ### Resources Used:
 I used mostly the three sources below for all 3 AWS Associate certifications.
 Of course the official AWS documentation is a gold mine but all 3 resources below will provide you plenty of links to the relevant docs for the certification you’re taking.